Ningzicheng/learngit/readme.txt

 Ningzicheng is very handsome.
 But he is active, too.
-So, this people is  friendly.
+So, this people is  mad.